 The internship is unpaid and does not include housing.
 Selected participants are responsible for securing their own housing and transportation.
 There is a minimum commitment of 20 hours per week.
 Departments will pay for your parking during the duration of the internship

 Some of the departments that previously have hosted interns include:

 - Center for Medical Ethics and Health Policy

-The Internship is sponsored by the Office of the President, Chief of Staff, Lorie Tabak supports the program as the preceptor.
-Senior Business Operations Associate, Anju Bolton manages the program.
+The Internship is sponsored by the Office of the President.
+Chief of Staff Lorie Tabak supports the program as the preceptor.
+Business Operations Associate Vanessa Romero manages the program.
 Together, they are responsible for the education and development of the intern and provide supervision and guidance during the internship.
 The internship supervisor will be assigned based on the area of the internship.

 Deadline to Apply: Applications will be accepted for the Administrative Internship Program till all positions are filled.

 Interview Process: Each department will be responsible for conducting interviews and selecting candidates.
 If identified to move forward, you will be contacted by the department for an interview.

 When will you know if selected?
 Each department is responsible for its selection so there is no set decision date for candidates.
 You likely will hear from the department by end of April/beginning of May.